 - Brainstorming is designed for idea volume, not depth or quality.
-Osborn’s (the inventor of brainstorming) intention was to help groups create a long list of ideas in a short amount of time.
-The assumption was that later a smaller group would review, critique, debate, later on.
+The term brainstorming is loosely used today, but it’s origins by Alex Osborn had a very specific set of rules and intentions.
+His primary goal was to help groups create a long list of ideas in a short amount of time.
+The assumption was that later a smaller group would review, critique, improve, later on.
+Finding great ideas was never the intent.
 He believed most work cultures are repressive, not open to ideas, and the primary thing needed was a safe zone, where the culture could be different.
 He believed if the session was lead well, a positive and supportive attitude helped make a larger list of ideas.
 Obsorn believed critique and criticism were critical, but there should be a (limited) period of time where critique is postponed.
-Other methods may generate more ideas than brainstorming, but that doesn’t mean brainstorming fails at its goals.
+Other methods may generate more ideas than brainstorming, or better ones, but that doesn’t mean brainstorming fails at its goals.

 - The person leading an idea generation session matters.
 Using a technique is only as good as the person leading it.
-In Nemeth’s research study, cited in Lehrer’s article, there was no leader.
+In Nemeth’s research study, cited in Lehrer’s article, there was no leader (which is often true in academic research studies on creativity, or participants are asked to be creative alone).
 Undergraduates were given a short list of instructions: that was the entirety of their training.
-Doing a “brainstorm” run by an idiot, or a smart person who has no skill at it, will disappoint.
+Doing a “brainstorm” run by a fool, or a smart person who has no skill at it, will disappoint.
 This is not a scientific evaluation of a method.
-Its like saying “brain surgery is a sham, it doesn’t work”, based not on using trained surgeons, but instead undergraduates who were placed behind the operating table for the first time.
+Its like saying “brain surgery is a sham, it doesn’t work”, based not on using trained surgeons, but instead undergraduates who were placed behind the operating table for the first time [See Isaksen & Gaulin 2005]

 - Generating ideas is a small part of the process.
 The hard part in creative work isn’t idea generation.
 It’s making the hundreds of decisions needed to bring an idea to fruition as a product or thing.
 Brainstorming is an idea generation technique, and nothing more.
 No project ends when a brainstorming session ends, it’s just beginning.
 Lehrer assumes better idea generation guarantees better output of breakthrough ideas, but this is far from true.
-Many organizations have dozens of great ideas, but fail to bring those ideas into active projects, or to bring those active projects successfully into the market.
+Many organizations have dozens of great ideas, but fail to bring any of them into active projects (too risky/scary), or to bring those active projects successfully into the market.
+Generating good ideas that can gain organizational support perhaps have more value in most contexts.

 1. Understanding Idea Divergence vs. Convergence